 The Geodatabase Administration toolset contains tools for a variety of geodatabase management tasks.
 Specific geodatabase data management tools as well as geodatabase upgrade, management, and maintenance are covered by the tools in this toolset.

-Updates database statistics of base tables, delta tables, and archive tables, along with the statistics on those tables' indexes.
-This tool is used in enterprise geodatabases to help get optimal performance from the RDBMS's query optimizer.
-Stale statistics can lead to poor geodatabase performance.
+Updates database statistics of base tables, delta tables, and archive tables, along with the statistics on the indexes of those tables.
+This tool is used in enterprise geodatabases to help get optimal performance from the RDBMS query optimizer.
+Stale statistics can affect geodatabase performance.

 Establishes or changes user access privileges to the input enterprise database datasets, stand-alone feature classes, or tables.

 Compresses an enterprise geodatabase by removing states not referenced by a version and redundant rows.